 Many people feel that they look after their teeth really well and yet every time they visit a dentist, it seems like they are constantly and forever needing dental work.
 This can be quite disheartening at times.

-It also, prevents many people from seeking out cosmetic dentistry to improve and enhance their smiles.
+It also, prevents many people from seeking out advanced dentistry to improve and enhance their smiles.
 They feel that if their teeth are not so good perhaps they can’t improve them.

 Most people put this down to bad luck and weak enamel.